wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.8.1 =
+- Fixed some annoying errors that slipt through testing.

 = 0.8 =
 - Added: now also logs when a user saves any of the built in settings page (general, writing, reading, discussion, media, privacy, and permalinks.
 What more things do you want to see in the history?
 Let me know in the [support forum](http://wordpress.org/support/plugin/simple-history).